ansible/ansible/docs/docsite/rst/dev_guide/developing_locally.rst

 * ``~/.ansible/plugins/modules/``
 * ``/usr/share/ansible/plugins/modules/``

 Once you save your module file in one of these locations, Ansible will load it and you can use it in any local task, playbook, or role.

+To confirm that ``my_custom_module`` is available:

+* type ``ansible-doc -t module my_custom_module``.
+You should see the documentation for that module.

-If you want to use your local module only in certain playbooks:
+To use a local module only in certain playbooks:

 * store it in a sub-directory called ``library`` in the directory that contains the playbook(s)

-If you want to use your local module only in a single role:
+To use a local module only in a single role:

 * store it in a sub-directory called ``library`` within that role